datariders/SATPrepAssistant/README.md

 # Solution
-- A SAT Preparation Assistant tool using GenAI to generate mock SAT exams in English and Math.
+- Content generation based on existing documents is a perfect use case for GenAI.
+A SAT Preparation Assistant tool can be created which can help in generating mock SAT exams for Math and English.

 # Description